Azure/azure-cli/doc/scenario_base_tests.md

 ```
 Note:

-One of the most important features of `ScenarioTest` is names managements.
+One of the most important features of `ScenarioTest` is name management.
 For the tests to be able to run in a live environment and avoid name collision
 a strong name randomization is required.
-On the other hand, for the tests to be recorded and replay,
+On the other hand, for the tests to be recorded and replayed,
 the naming mechanism must be repeatable during playback mode.
-The `self.create_randome_name` assist the test to achieve the goal.
+The `self.create_random_name` method helps the test achieve both goals.

 The method will create a random name during recording,
 and when it is called during playback,
 it returns a name (internally it is called moniker)
 based on the sequence of the name request.
 The order won't change once the test is written.
-Peak into the recording file, you find no random name.
+Peek into the recording file, and you will find no random name.
-For example, note the names like 'clitest.rg000001',
+For example, note names like 'clitest.rg000001' in the below example:
 they aren't the names of the resources which are actually created in Azure.
-They're placed before the requests are persisted.
+They're replaced before the requests are recorded.

 ``` Yaml
 - request: